Team Spirit (esports): Counter-Strike 2

-In February 2024, Team Spirit defeated FaZe Clan 3–0 in the grand finals of IEM Katowice 2024, giving them direct qualification for the year's IEM Cologne, Blast Premier World Final and the 2024 Esports World Cup.
-In June 2024, Team Spirit defeated Natus Vincere 3–1 in the grand final of BLAST Premier Spring Final 2024.
-To end the 2024 season, Team Spirit defeated FaZe Clan 2–1 in the grand final of the Perfect World Shanghai Major 2024, to claim the organization's first Counter-Strike Major Championship.
+The team had a successful season in 2024, defeating FaZe Clan 3–0 in the grand finals of IEM Katowice 2024 in February, giving them direct qualification for the year's IEM Cologne, Blast Premier World Final and the 2024 Esports World Cup.
+In June, the team defeated Natus Vincere 3–1 in the grand final of BLAST Premier Spring Final 2024.
+To end the season, Team Spirit won the BetBoom Dacha 2024 event after sweeping Eternal Fire 3–0 in the grand finals, and defeated FaZe Clan 2–1 to win the Perfect World Shanghai Major 2024, claiming the organization's first Counter-Strike Major Championship.

 During the 2025 season, the team placed second at IEM Katowice 2025 after losing 3–0 to Team Vitality in the final, and defeated Astralis 3–1 in the final of PGL Astana 2025.
 In July, longtime member Boris "magixx" Vorobyev was replaced by Ivan "zweih" Gogin after the conclusion of the Blast Austin Major 2025.
 The team found instant success after defeating MOUZ 3–0 in the final of IEM Cologne 2025.
 Despite winning the Blast Bounty Season 2 event in August, the organization went through another roster change a month later, with Andrey "TN1R" Tatarinovich joining from Heroic to replace Myroslav "zont1x" Plakhotia.
+The team participated in the StarLadder Budapest Major 2025, where the team qualified for the playoffs after finishing with a 3–0 record in the third swiss stage.
+In the semifinals of the playoffs, they were eliminated by the defending and eventual Major champion Team Vitality with a 2–0 scoreline.

+After the roster's unsuccessful spell at the Budapest Major, the organization brought back magixx and zont1x to replace zweih and longtime member Leonid "chopper" Vishnyakov for the 2026 season.
+The team notably made it to the finals of IEM Rio 2026, where they lost to Team Vitality in a 3–0 defeat.
+They eventually picked up their first major tournament win ahead of the IEM Cologne Major 2026, defeating Team Falcons in the finals of PGL Astana 2026 with a 3–0 scoreline.
+The team defeated G2 Esports to make it to the semifinals of the Cologne Major, but failed to make the finals of the event after losing to eventual champions Team Falcons.
+Despite the setback, the team went on to win two consecutive events, the Counter-Strike 2 event at the Esports World Cup 2026 and the Blast Porto Open 2026.